Compact and aligned text (CAT) Client

 Any

-fielddata(fields=None, params=None, headers=None)[source]
+fielddata(*, fields=None, params=None, headers=None)[source]

-Shows how much heap memory is currently being used by fielddata on every data node in the cluster.
+Shows how much heap memory is currently being used by field data on every data node in the cluster.

 Parameters:

 • error_trace – Whether to include the stack trace of returned errors.
+Default is false.

 • human – Whether to return human readable values for statistics.
+Default is True.

 • pretty – Whether to pretty format the returned JSON response.
+Default is false.

 • source – The URL-encoded request definition.
 Useful for libraries that do not accept a request body for non-POST requests.